angikonys/projects/README.md

 # projects

-wher i put the shit i do for practice
+A place to put my projects i do to Learn how to properly code and things i that are not too serious